Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Endoscopic Retrograde Cholangiopancreatography (ERCP)

 ERCP stands for endoscopic retrograde cholangiopancreatography (ERCP).
 It is one of the methods which are used to visualize the pancreas and the pancreatic ducts.
-The advancement in the technology has allowed the physician to look at the internal ducts which were quite impossible in the past years.
+The advancement in technology has allowed the physician to look at the internal ducts which were quite impossible in the past years.
 It is one of the most performed diagnostic tests to identify the pathologies in the pancreas.
-It is superior to the blood test
+It is superior to the blood test or

 Read More